Share Article

 How TRUSTZONE will handle it: You will still be purchasing 1-year SSL/TLS as before, however as a 1-year term that will be delivered via two consecutive certificates:

-Basic UC SSL in particular has a minor difference.
-Instead of two 199-day certificates, here, a 365 day period will be covered regardless and the duration of the second certificate will depend on the timing of the renewal.
+Basic UC SSL difference (Sectigo-based certificates): Instead of two 199-day certificates, here, a total 365-day period will be covered regardless and the duration of the second certificate will depend on the timing of the renewal.

 When is this happening?

-March 15, 2026.
-All certificates issued after this date will be subject to the 199-day limit.
+March 14, 2026.
+All certificates issued on or after this date will be subject to the 199-day limit.

 Impact on existing certificates